JulienDabs/JulienDabs/README.md

 # Hey  I'm Julien

-I'm a Junior Sotfware Designer.
+I'm a Junior Software Designer.
 I have being trained at [Ecole O'Clock](https://oclock.io/).

 ## This is what I learned: